Human brain and light

 blue wavelength light

-Your Brian trusts them and it spreads the info to your entire body: Lets go!
+Your Brian spreads this information to your entire body: Lets go!
 Wake up.
-Day has arrived, start the engine everyone!
+Day has arrived, start your tasks everyone!
+And your body will start to:

 • rise alertness